Sai-004/CS561-Project/README.md

 *The robot with bins covered by transparent cover.*

 ![image](https://github.com/user-attachments/assets/0e619325-d5a0-4aba-bdc4-cfa7361b7ab3)
-*he robot stopped at a safe distance from the object, took screenshot and will proceed with cnn classification and q-learning.*
+*The robot stopped at a safe distance from the object, took screenshot and will proceed with cnn classification and q-learning.*

 **What to Expect**: